civica-digital/rails-templates/deploy/README.md

 `Terraform` to describe how the infrastructure will look.

 ### git-crypt
+:warning: If you don't have `gpg` installed, run `brew install gpg`.

 We wanted to declare the files that we are going to use in staging/production, in a place with controlled access and version control.